mavas/tensorflow-certificate/README.md

 - [TensorFlow Without A PhD](https://github.com/GoogleCloudPlatform/tensorflow-without-a-phd/) is a personally recommended GitHub repository I recommend going through to not only prepare for the exam, but is just awesome in and of itself.
 It's good quality too.
 There's some **good** overlap between the exam and this course.

-- TensorFlow is usually just the main repository, but there are [20+ other officially-supported repositories](https://github.com/orgs/tensorflow/repositories) that I've worked with and I think are neat. **models** and **datasets** are pretty core; [this](https://github.com/tensorflow/models/blob/master/research/object_detection/) directory is neat.
+- TensorFlow is usually just the main repository, but there are [20+ other officially-supported repositories](https://github.com/orgs/tensorflow/repositories) and some I've worked with and I think are neat. **models** and **datasets** are pretty core; [this](https://github.com/tensorflow/models/blob/master/research/object_detection/) directory is neat.
 There's also gan, graphics, and probability.  **None** of these repositories are covered by the exam.